followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
 A handler for the **selectionChanged** event.
-Executed after a row has been selected or selection has been cleared.
+Executed after selecting a row or clearing its selection.
 <!--/shortDescription-->

 <!--fullDescription-->